MichaelOC05/car-dealership/README.md

     x service poll more information about the automobile such as color, make, model, etc. (do the same for sales automobile prop)
     - update the services page to  display the new information as well as update the form x create batch file to run opening start commands on run
+    - do something with sub/pub potentially with a payroll service?
+    - make a customer microservice
+    - improve the css